buttermilkgreen/ais_ship_tracker/README.md

 Attached to this entity is a set of attributes extracted directly from the vessel's radio transponder.
 Where you enable `Multi-ship Tracking`, all ship entities are created with the attributes below.

+The following update every ~10 seconds for ships underway and ~3 minutes for ships at anchor/moored
 * **`mmsi`**: The Maritime Mobile Service Identity.
 This is a unique 9-digit number assigned to the vessel.
 * **`spotted_time`**: The exact local time the transponder data was received.
 * **`latitude`**: The exact GPS latitude coordinate.